RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Internal-Tools.md

 ##### Important tips about ccze

 `ccze` could cause impact in performance.
 Is not recommended to be used on arm devices.
 Colorization can be disabled replacing `allow_colorization=1` by `allow_colorization=0` at the beginning of the script.
+From version 7.2 it can be disabled directly from menues inside `airgeddon`.